carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/patterns/blocks/ContentBlockMedia/README.md

-# Use Cases

-> The Use Cases pattern is to be utilized within IBM.com.
+# Content Block With Media

+> The "Content Block - With Media" is a decorator of `ContentBlock`, which
+> includes a number of `Content Group - Simple`, and ends with a `Feature Card`.

 ## Getting started